-- 200. Ordinarily gifts should be rejected, unless they are of negligible value (e.g. diaries, calendars).
-However, any gifts in excess of £25 or hospitality in excess of £50 are reported to the Corporation Clerk for Trustees, the LGB Clerk for governors or the CFO for staff in order to protect the individual receiving the gift.
-This is particularly important where the person receiving the gift is a budget holder, can influence purchasing decisions or regularly receives reimbursement from the school for items other than travel expenses (see Code of Conduct for Trust Trustees, Founder members and Local Governing Body Governors and Gifts and Hospitality Policy for staff for further details). - 201.
-Gifts that have been reported are entered onto the gifts and hospitality register maintained by the roles outlined above. - 202.
-A review of the gifts and hospitality register should be reviewed by the Finance and General Purposes Committee on an at least annual basis.
-Where the receipt of a gift has the potential to undermine the 'arms-length' nature of any contractual relationship with a third party it is the responsibility of the register owner to inform the Chair of the Finance and General Purposes Committee.
-If the gift has been received by the Chair of the Finance and General Purposes Committee the register owner must inform the Chair of the Trust.
+- 194. Ordinarily gifts should be rejected, unless they are of negligible value (e.g. diaries, calendars).
+However, any gifts over £25 or hospitality over £50 are reported to the Board Governance Advisor for Trustees, the LGB Clerk for individual Academy governors or the CFO for staff to protect the individual receiving the gift.
+This is particularly important where the person receiving the gift is a budget holder, can influence purchasing decisions or regularly receives reimbursement from the Academy for items other than travel expenses (see Code of Conduct for Trust Trustees, Founder members and Local Governing Body Governors and Gifts and Hospitality Policy for staff for further details). - 195.
+Gifts that have been reported are entered onto the gifts and hospitality register maintained by the roles outlined above. - 196.
+A review of the gifts and hospitality register should be reviewed by the F&GP Committee on an at least annual basis.
+Where the receipt of a gift has the potential to undermine the 'arms-length' nature of any contractual relationship with a third party it is the responsibility of the register owner to inform the Chair of the F&GP Committee.
+If the gift has been received by the Chair of the F&GP Committee the register owner must inform The Board Chair.